giahungbui/Maven-Sales-Challenge/README.md

-# CRM Sales Dashboard
+# CRM Sales Performance Dashboard
+## Project Overview
+This project delivers an end-to-end Business Intelligence solution that transforms raw CRM data into actionable insights for MavenTech - a U.S.-based enterprise hardware company.
+The dashboard enables managers to evaluate performance across individuals, products, customers, and teams using interactive and intuitive Power BI reports.

 ## Business Scenario

-MavenTech is a U.S.-based company specialising in enterprise hardware solutions.
-The company recently implemented a new CRM platform to manage sales opportunities, but leadership faced a critical challenge:

-Although large volumes of sales data were being collected, managers had limited visibility into:
+MavenTech recently deployed a new CRM platform but struggled to turn the collected data into meaningful insights.
+Sales managers lacked visibility into:
 - Quarterly performance trends
-- Individual sales effectiveness
+- Individual agent performance
-- Product contribution
+- Product-level contribution
-- Team-level performance comparisons
+- Team-level comparisons
+-

-As a Business Intelligence Developer, I designed an **interactive Power BI dashboard system** that enables managers to analyse sales performance at three levels:
+To address this, I developed a multi-page Power BI dashboard that allows managers to analyse performance from three perspectives:

-- Individual sales representatives
+- Sales representatives
 - Products, industries, and customers
 - Sales teams (strategic comparison)

-This solution transforms raw CRM data into actionable management insights.
+This solution provides the visibility needed for performance evaluation, forecasting, and strategic decision-making.

 ### Assumptions